jxchin/DETechAssessment-cjx/README.md

 ## Section 3: System Design

 ### Time spent
+Approximately 2 hours

 ### What I've done
+1. Research on Apache Kafka, Kafka Stream
+2. Research on native Data Lifecycle Management capabilities on Azure Cloud Storage

 ### What to improve on
+1. Include network components such as WAF or Firewall.

 ## Section 4: Charts & APIs